ArijitGuha0179/E-kart/README.md

 # E-Kart

-A fully functional E-commerce website based on django framework.
+A fully functional E-commerce website based on django framework .

 ## Features:
 - Login and Signup page